 Here is my current collection, from the most serious to the least.
 Those at the top of the list are in development, the others might never see the light of day other than a cover idea.
 But that's why they're called "Concepts", right?

-BLOODLINES is in full development, with a publication date of 2020.
-This will be a novel of approximately 100,000 words.
+THE CHAINMAILLE TRILOGY is in full development, with a publication date of 2021.
+This will be three novels of approximately 100,000 words each.

 She was the only hope for the world.